We know all kinds of Locks and Door Hardware!

 Gate locks: Hundreds of different gate locks are available in the marketplace.
 Sadly most of the lever locks with double-sided keys are of very light quality.
 These light locks take only seconds to break with a crow-bar and should not be used to protect business premises and homes.

-Cylinder locks are always a better answer.
-The cylinder deadlock illustrated at right (designed for timber doors) is the lightest lock that should be considered for any external application.
-Heavier cylinder deadlocks are available that can withstand huge amounts of side pressure and are well worth the extra cost.
-NEVER accept a quotation for a gate, or approve a drawing for a gate, until the lock has been specified and agreed upon; cutting the lock into the gate after it has been galvanised creates opportunities for rust.
+NEVER accept a quotation for a gate, or approve a drawing for an electrically released gate until the lock has been specified and agreed upon; cutting the lock into the gate after it has been galvanised creates opportunities for rust.
 Rather give the gate-maker the lock/s or a drawing and have the gate made to suit the lock/s.
 A variety of electric gate locks are available – ask us for more information.
 Armalock, CISA, CISA Elettrika, Elzett, Union.
 For more information go to our Security Gates page.

 Glass Door Locks: For glass doors, swinging or sliding.
 Abloy, CISA, Dorma, Henderson.
 For cabinets and showcases: Hafele, Huwil, SISO